Bilimsel Raporlar

 Auditory Integration Training, using the Berard method is a 10 day program designed to improve language comprehension, clarify hearing and reduce hearing sensitivities.

-Each day of Auditory Integration Training consists of 2-thirty minute sessions.
-Clients wear studio quality headphones and listen to “music” that sounds like its been stirred up in the blender.
-That’s called “randomization”.
+Each day of Auditory Integration Training consists of 2 thirty-minute sessions.
+Clients wear studio quality headphones and listen to “music” that sounds like it’s been stirred up in the blender.
+That’s called “randomization.”

 The idea is to make the “music” move.
 The brain learns through movement.
 In order to understand the process, think of movement in terms of fluctuating frequencies and fluctuating volumes of sounds.
 Auditory Integration Training influences changes in brain operation by presenting the ears with fluctuating sounds, which heightens the brain’s attention to flow along the auditory pathways of the brain.